ProtractorNinja/mspafsnop/README.md

 GBPub and vBullet!
 ==================
-Both of these programs were created by the Austin Anderson - "The Protractor Ninja" - and are licensed under very similar BSD licenses.
-See each license file for details.
+Both of these programs were created by Austin "Protractor Ninja" Anderson.

 One day, these two projects will be split into their very own repositories.
 But not now.